eliostvs/tomate-gtk/README.md

 PLugin installation
 -------------------

-1. Install the plugin. (ex. `apt-get install tomate-indicator-plugin # tomate3-indicator-plugin for python3`)
+1. Install the plugin. (ex. `apt-get install tomate-indicator-plugin`)
 2. Click in the *Appmenu* > *Preferences* > *Extensions* and enable the plugin.

 Bugs and Suggetions